myxdvz/booktree/README.md

 It does the following:
 - take a source folder, ideally your downloads folder where your audiobook files are
-- recursively find all the M4B files in it, and for each file:
+- recursively find all the M4B/MP3 files in it, and for each file:
   - pull and parse metadata information from id3 tags
-  - using the id3 tags and the file information, attempt to pull metadata from Audible
+  - using the id3 tags and the file information, attempt to pull metadata from the Metadata sources
   - create a tree structure on the target folder, ideally your media folder (like your abs audiobook library folder)
-  - hardlink the M4B file to the target folder
+  - hardlink the audiobook file to the target folder

 **booktree** builds the following heirarchy on the target folder:
 * <media_path>/Author/Title (If there is no series information)